 Here is what I did.

-Using these steps will help you prepare to photograph Rothenburg as well as any other location you choose to photograph.
+Using these steps will help you prepare to photograph any destination you choose.

 - Learn about the destination